Seals of the Court of Appeals and Superior Court

 Closing the Guardianship or Conservatorship - If the ward has died, does a Report of Guardian still have to be filed?

-If a ward has died, a Notice of Death should be filed as soon as possible to alert the Court and other interested persons.
+If a ward has died, a Notice of Death should be filed as soon as possible to alert the Superior Court and other interested persons.
 A final Report of Guardian must then be filed within 60 days.
 If you have already reported the ward’s date of death in the final guardianship report, a Suggestion of Death is still required to ensure proper docketing of the ward’s date of death by Court staff.

 Fees - Are there any restrictions upon the amount of compensation the Court will award to paralegals, legal assistants, and law clerks?